Holistische Arts

 Can HPV return after it has gone away?

 There is discussion among experts as to whether HPV actually disappears completely or becomes inactive.
-A quantitative determination provides more clarity on the type of HPV virus and the behavior of the virus.
-If the virus is present at very low levels in the cells, it is not always easy to detect in an HPV test.
-A test may then appear negative, even if the virus is present in the cells at almost immeasurable levels.
+A quantitative determination provides more clarity about the type of HPV virus and its behavior.
+If the virus is present at a very low level in the cells, it is not always easy to detect in an HPV test.
+A test may then appear negative, while the virus is present in the cells at an almost immeasurable level.
 Re-infection with another high-risk type is also possible.
 A strong immune system is therefore always important.

 Questions about your situation?